Lexicon of Musical Invective: Criticism of critics

-Critical points
+Critical reception

 Guy Sacre notes that Beethoven's music was initially deemed "incomprehensible," a word frequently used in critiques of the time.
 In his analysis, Peter Schickele addresses the limitations of some theses presented by Nicolas Slonimsky on this matter: a superficial reading of the Lexicon of Musical Invective might overlook that "Beethoven, while being one of the most iconoclastic composers of all time, was held in such high esteem that members of the Austrian aristocracy spontaneously started a subscription to raise funds for him when it was time for him to leave Vienna, or the fact that nearly twenty thousand people attended his funeral."
 Likewise, The Rite of Spring is "the only work by a living composer—and indeed, the only composition from the 20th century—adapted for cinema in Fantasia by Walt Disney, one of the most popular producers in the entire entertainment industry."

-A healthy reaction

 According to Peter Schickele, a renowned authority in the field, the Lexicon's most significant merits lie in its ability to serve as an antidote to the idolization of the great masters.
 This reverent and prostrate adoration, Schickele contends, is akin to the reverence bestowed upon the masterpieces of classical music, as if they were engraved on the sides of Mount Sinai and immediately accepted as having the force of law.

 In a letter written from Berlin, published on November 8, 1843, and included in the "First Journey to Germany" of his Memoirs, Berlioz reports on the true "cult" of Bach's music in Berlin and Leipzig:

 People worship Bach, and believe in him without ever questioning that his divinity might be challenged; a heretic would be horrific, and it is even forbidden to speak of him.
 Bach is Bach, as God is God.

 In an interview with Excelsior on January 18, 1911, Debussy articulated a similar sense of autonomy:

 I admire Beethoven and Wagner, but I refuse to admire them wholesale because I've been told they are masters!
 Never!
 Nowadays, in my opinion, people approach masters with very unpleasant servant-like manners; I want the freedom to say that a boring piece bores me, regardless of its author.

 Since "waste exists in all creators, even Mozart, even Bach," Antoine Goléa is not surprised that "it also exists among the 'greats' of Romanticism, but they all have the excuse of having sought, of having advanced, which made their mistakes fatal" and justifies the choice made by Nicolas Slonimsky to start the Lexicon of Musical Invective with the history of Western classical music.